-When donations are made to these dogs homes, it means they can continue to rescue and care for vulnerable dogs who have been abused, neglected or simply abandoned by their previous owners.
+When donations are made to these dogs homes, it means they can continue to rescue and care for vulnerable dogs who have been abused, neglected or cannot be looked after anymore by their previous owners.
 And some of the items they need, you’ve probably got lying around the house, so it won’t even cost you a penny to help!

-If you’d like to make a difference, we’ve put together a list of the best things you can donate that your local shelter is likely to appreciate the most.
+If you’d like to make a difference, we’ve put together a list of things you can donate that your local shelter is likely to appreciate.

 What can you donate to dogs homes?

 Often working to tight budgets, dog shelters will always appreciate additional funds to provide better care for more canines.
 Many allow donations by text or online, and some even offer the opportunity to sponsor a dog kennel for a monthly donation, which helps to provide each dog arriving in that kennel with blankets, toys and treats.

 Another way to raise funds for dogs homes is by asking your friends and family to donate to your chosen charity instead of buying you a gift for special occasions, like birthdays, anniversaries and weddings.
 You could set up an online fundraising page to make this really simple.

 A lot of charities also run a range of fundraising activities and events throughout the year that you can get involved in (including covid-friendly virtual events you can do in your own time and chosen location, like your home or garden); asking friends and family to support you in your efforts.